kazeburo/heroku-buildpack-perl-procfile/README.md

 Libraries
 ---------

+There are several ways you can declare dependencies:

+- [Carton][carton]
+- [CPAN Minus][cpanm]
+- Git repositories

+More info in the subsections!

+### Carton

+If you use [Carton][carton] you will feel at home.
+Whenever file `cpanfile.snapshot` is found, it is used for installing modules via `carton --deployment`.

+If you generate a bundle of all distribution packages using `carton bundle` and include it in the repository that is pushed, option `--cached` is added during installation so that it is used.
+This allows you to avoid hitting the internet (e.g. if you're behind some firewall, or you want to ship private modules).

+You can also provide your own version of [Carton][carton] by including it in `vendor/bin/carton` (which is where [Carton][carton] puts the fatpacked version of itself, if you ask it to do so).

+### CPAN Minus

+This method is alternative to the *Carton* method above, and used only if `cpanfile.snapshot` is not present.

 Dependencies can be declared using `cpanfile` (recommended) or more traditional `Makefile.PL`, `Build.PL` and `META.json` (whichever you can install with `cpanm --installdeps`), and the buildpack will install these